-Do you have an outbuilding that doesn’t work the way you’d like it to?
-Has creeping clutter clogged up a space that was intended for getting things done?
-Here are some shed organization ideas that will help you optimize your man shed and get back to work!
+Do you have an shed that doesn’t work the way you’d like it to?
+Has creeping clutter clogged your work space?
+Here are some shed organization ideas that will help you optimize your tool shed and get back to work!

 The truth is, not every organizing project is a complete overhaul!
 Often, our clients have some sort of organizing systems in place.
-They have good intentions but a lack of time or energy to optimize the system.
+Intentions are good, but they lack the time or energy to optimize the system.
 Sound familiar?

-This was the case with a shed organization project we completed for the husband of our organizing client.
+This was the case with a shed organization project we completed for our organizing client’s husband.

 Our client, Juanita, has two sheds in her backyard – one for storing her items, and one for her husband’s belongings.
-We had recently helped Juanita tackle her garden shed that she’s wanted to organize for years.
+We organized Juanita’s garden shed that she’s wanted to organize for years.
 See that project here!

 Peter’s shed was originally intended to be for tools and yard gear for projects.
 But, as often happens with “destination” storage spaces, his shed became an overflow repository for kids’ stuff, car parts, coolers, and bulky wood in addition to all the common shed items.

-The common shed items were stored here – yard gear, tools, hardware, home maintenance items.
+Yard gear, tools, hardware, home maintenance items were stored here.
 He even had established some areas for items to live in within the shed.
 To Peter, this was “good enough.”
 The overflow repository was just status quo even though it was impeding easy access to the things he actually used.

 Now, Juanita was loving the following benefits of her own shed makeover, and her husband started to take note: